 I believe each family goes by their own traditional recipe, probably making how their grand- grandmother made it.
-We tend to pick up on those family traditions and that's alright, it makes us happy this time of the year, especially remembering special moments that we carry for generations.
+We tend to pick up on those family traditions and that’s alright, it makes us happy this time of the year, especially remembering special moments that we carry for generations.
 I found my tradition, here when I came to the USA, in particular when my husband and I got kids.
-I didn't grow up with Thanksgiving dinner tradition, so you see I had to find my own tradition because even if I did not grow up with it, I wanted my kids to grow up and remember all the beautiful things, aromas and memories during Thanksgiving.
-I would love if they continue carrying our family tradition that we build from the moment they were born.
+I didn’t grow up with Thanksgiving dinner tradition, so you see I had to find my own tradition because even if I did not grow up with it, I wanted my kids to grow up and remember all the beautiful things, aromas and memories during Thanksgiving.
+I would love if they continue carrying the family tradition that we build from the moment they were born.

 When I made Turkey for the first time, it was a literary one big disaster.
 It was delicious in the end… Well, kind of delicious because we were so hungry waiting for the bird to get cooked.
 We got this huge 17-pound turkey, and I’ve half defrosted, but it was still pretty much frozen.

-The bird cooked and cooked and cooked...
-I set on the floor near the stove, with my little 11-month old boy crawling around me waiting for that thermometer to finally pop up.
+The bird cooked and cooked and cooked… I set on the floor near the stove, with my little 11-month old boy crawling around me waiting for that thermometer to finally pop up.
 It cooked for 9 full hours, and that thing never went out.
-I pulled it out of the oven, and on some spots, it was burned, but mostly dry like a bone, and not seasoned very well at all, but we ate it...
-It was a moment of "bring out a tub of BBQ sauce and pitcher of water".
-I tell ya, my hubby and I, had a bunch of moments, that you'd expect to watch on tv...
-You just laugh it off and move on.
+I pulled it out of the oven, and in some spots, it was burned, but mostly dry like a bone, and not seasoned very well at all, but we ate it… It was a moment of “bring out a tub of BBQ sauce and pitcher of water”.
+I tell ya, my hubby and I, had a bunch of moments, that you’d expect to watch on tv… You just laugh it off and move on.

 The reality is that I could make a roasted chicken with my eyes closed, but the turkey was really an unfamiliar place.